j-isreal/x2go-docker/README.md

 <b>Don't forget to edit the appropriate docker-compose file</b> to specify the image and IP address.

-See the README.md file in either the lxde or xfce4 folder.
+See the README.md file in either the lxde or xfce4 folder first.

 ```
+(go to folder you git cloned)
-cd [lxde or xfce4]
+cd [lxde or xfce4]  # your choice of desktop
-docker compose -f docker-compose-lxde.yml
+docker compose -f docker-compose-lxde.yml up -d

 ** note down the root/dockerx passwords
 ```